Skip to main content

 • “Permadeath Megaman is a lot of fun, controls are tight, it's properly optimized now, and the devs keep checking in often.”

-• “The developers are active and engage well with the community, and the game has had many bug fixes and optimization passes.”
+• “The developers are active and engage well with the community, and the game has had many bugfix and optimization passes.”

-• “It's also multiplayer supported, but I'd recommend going with a friend that has a high performance rate to avoid lagging in areas.”
+• “It's multiplayer supported, but I recommend playing with a friend who has a high-performance PC to avoid lagging in areas.”

 • atmosphere